East Midlands: Scientific heritage

 Isaac Newton, born in Grantham in 1642, is perhaps the most prolific scientist.
 His accomplishments include calculus, Newton's laws of motion, and Newton's law of universal gravitation, among many others.
 There is a shopping centre named in his honour in Grantham.
 Thomas Simpson from Leicestershire is known for Simpson's rule.
-Roger Cotes invented the concept of the radian in 1714, but the term was not so-named until 1873.
+Roger Cotes invented the concept of the radian in 1714, but the term was not named until 1873.

 Henry Cavendish, loosely connected with Derbyshire, discovered hydrogen in 1766 (although the element's name came from Antoine Lavoisier), and Cavendish was the first to estimate an accurate mass of the Earth in 1798 in his Cavendish experiment.
 The Cavendish Laboratory at the University of Cambridge is named after a relative.
 Herbert Spencer coined the term "survival of the fittest" in 1864, which was once strongly linked with social Darwinism.
 Sir John Flamsteed was the first Astronomer Royal of the Royal Observatory, Greenwich in 1675.
-Robert Bakewell, of Dishley in Leicestershire and known for his English Leicester sheep, arrived at selective breeding; his English Longhorn were the first ever cattle bred for beef.
+Robert Bakewell, of Dishley in Leicestershire and known for his English Leicester sheep, arrived at selective breeding; his English Longhorns were the first cattle bred for beef.

 George Boole, pioneer of Boolean logic (upon which all digital electronics and computers depend), was born in Lincoln in 1815.
 The application of Boole's theory to digital circuit design would come in 1937 by Claude Shannon.
 Boole's grandson, the physicist G. I. Taylor, made significant experimental contributions to quantum mechanics.
 The first practical demonstration of radar was near Daventry in 1935.
-Robert Robinson, of Chesterfield in Derbyshire, invented the circular symbol in 1925 for the pi bonds of the benzene ring, as found on all structural diagrams of aromatic compounds.
+Robert Robinson, of Chesterfield in Derbyshire, invented the circular symbol in 1925 for the pi bonds of the benzene ring, as found on structural diagrams of aromatic compounds.
 Nicola Pellow, a maths undergraduate at Leicester Polytechnic, whilst at CERN in November 1990, wrote the world's second web browser.